TLG was set up in response to the announcement of Your Party, aiming to

 -

-duties, are having difficulties, or don’t know where to
+having difficulties, or don’t know where to start, please reach

 We also recommend that prospective members read our